skimage.graph#

 Parameters:

-The sparse matrix representation of the graph.
+The sparse representation of the graph.

 nodesarray of int